Stytches/caliban-archive/content/Smelling_Salts.md

-# Vial of Smelling Salts (The Wake-Up Call)
+# Vial of Smelling Salts (The Widow's Gasp)

-**"A sharp breath for the sleeping world."**
+**"A sharp breath for the sleeping world.
+A reminder that silence is a privilege."**

-A small, antique apothecary vial made of dark amber glass, stopped with a ground-glass plug and a silver cap.
-The label is yellowed and illegible, peeling at the corners.
+A small, grime-encrusted vial of dark amber glass, stopped with a plug of yellowed bone and a tarnished silver cap.
+The label has long since rotted away, leaving only a sticky residue that feels uncomfortably like dried blood.
+It smells faintly of formaldehyde and old lilies even when closed.

 ## Contents

-It contains crystallized ammonium carbonate (traditional smelling salts).
-When opened, it releases a pungent, eye-watering vapor of ammonia gas that triggers an inhalation reflex in the living.
+It contains a volatile mixture of crystallized ammonium carbonate and crushed, desiccated lilies.
+When opened, it releases a pungent, eye-watering vapor of ammonia and floral rot that triggers a violent inhalation reflex in the living—a forced gasp of life in the face of death.

 ## Utility

-Caliban carries this for practical and theatrical reasons:
+Caliban carries this for reasons that bridge the gap between the practical and the macabre:

-* **The Interrogator's Tool:** Useful for instantly reviving unconscious mortals for questioning.
+* **The Polite Awakening:** Useful for instantly reviving unconscious mortals for questioning.
 He considers it rude to slap someone awake; a chemical jolt is far more efficient.
+It tears them from unconsciousness, leaving them gasping and wide-eyed—a captive audience for his whisper.
-* **The Scent Mask:** In an emergency, the vial can be smashed to create a cloud of overwhelming chemical stench, potentially confusing tracking animals or Lupines for a few critical moments.
+* **The Glass Caltrop:** In an emergency, the vial can be smashed to unleash a jagged, tearing cloud.
+It fills the air with invisible chemical shards, hanging like suspended glass splinters.
+It is not merely a scent, but a weapon—shredding the sensitive olfactory nerves of tracking animals or Lupines with a chemical agony that feels like breathing in a shattered mirror.
-* **The Placebo:** Occasionally, Caliban will take a deep sniff of it himself.
-It has no physiological effect on the undead, but the burning sensation serves as a grounding technique—a sharp reminder of the physical world when his mind begins to drift too far into the Dreaming or his madness.
-He claims it "clears the dust from the attic."
+* **The Anchor:** Occasionally, Caliban will take a deep sniff of it himself.
+It has no physiological effect on the undead, but the burning sensation serves as a grounding technique.
+It is a sharp, stinging reminder of the physical world when his mind begins to drift too far into the Dreaming or his madness.
+He claims it "clears the cobwebs from the attic," though it likely just adds more dust.